zowe/docs-site/docs/appendix/zowe-glossary.md

 ### Zowe client projects

-Includes all the Zowe projects that are installed on the user's PC.
-Also known as *Zowe client-side projects*.
+Includes all the Zowe projects, or components, that are installed on the user's PC.
+Also known as *Zowe client-side projects* or *Zowe client-side components*.

+Examples include Zowe CLI, Zowe Explorer for Visual Studio Code, Zowe Explorer for IntelliJ, and Zowe Client SDKs.

 ### Zowe Client SDKs